PEM-Humboldt/gsi_analysis/README.md

 ## Prerequisites

-To obtain it, the index is calculated using the records of species present both in data portals and the information that the Humboldt Institute has compiled in recent years.
+The index is calculated using the records of species present both in data portals and the information that the Humboldt Institute has compiled in recent years.
 To calculate it, three dimensions must be estimated: i) a quantification of the biological records per square kilometer, ii) the environmental representativeness of each occurrence following the methodology proposed by [Aguiar et al., 2020](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13137) and iii) The identification of the complementarity of the species that have records per square kilometer based on first-order Jackknife nonparametric estimates.

 For this reason you need the scripts **1_Record_dimension**, **2_Ambiental_dimension** and **3_Complementarity dimesion** to obtain the three elemenatry elements and the **4_GSI** script to obtain the GSI raster.
 Also it's necessary the **GAPfunctions** file, because it contains some of the functions used in the analysis.